microsoft/vscode-livepreview/README.md

 The server is hosted from the root of the workspace that the user opens.
 Files outside of this can be previewed, but some file paths (such as a link to the root) may not go to the right place. **If you are working on a web project, it is advised that you open a workspace at the root of the project.**

-Q. I'm trying to use Live Preview in Codespaces and the Embedded Preview isn't working.
+Q. I'm trying to use Live Preview in Codespaces and the embedded preview isn't working.

 A. Currently, you will need to manually navigate to the links host the forwarded port content before it works